BeamStackProj/webpage/docs/README.md

 !> [Kubectl](https://kubernetes.io/docs/tasks/tools/) must be installed on your local machine

 ### Install Beamstack CLI
-> - Download and run the latest Beamstack version from [here](https://github.com/BeamStackProj/beamstack-cli/tree/main/releases).
+?> Download and run the latest Beamstack version from [here](https://github.com/BeamStackProj/beamstack-cli/tree/main/releases).

-> - Run `Beamstack version` to verify that it has been successfully installed
+?>Run `Beamstack version` to verify that it has been successfully installed

 ## Usage